okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 > **Note:** The **Sign On** tab for your app integration may have different fields from the previous example.
 Adjust your configuration guide as required from the example template.

-For a complete customer configuration guide example that requires support to configure SAML, see [How to configure SAML 2.0 for AppName with support](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-SAML-instructions-support.html).
+For a complete customer configuration guide example that requires support to configure SAML, see [How to Configure SAML 2.0 for {AppName}&mdash;with support](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-Template-with-company-support.html).

 ##### SAML admin configuration steps example